A History of Hospitality and Service at

-Fifty years ago, visionary real estate developer John D. Gray and his partners built the luxury destination of dreams on the spectacular central Oregon Coast – Salishan Resort.
+Fifty- years ago, visionary real estate developer John D. Gray and his partners built the luxury destination of dreams on the spectacular central Oregon Coast – Salishan Lodge

 A Self-Made Man

+John Gray is the kind of man legands are made from.
 A native Oregonian, John Gray was the consummate self-made man who came to be known as “The Quiet Lion.”
 From humble beginnings to business degrees from Oregon State University and Harvard to serving his country in World War II, John Gray envisioned the Pacific Northwest, with its lush greenery and year-round beauty, as the ultimate natural haven.
+And, thus the vision for Salishan was born.

 A Fully Realized Dream

-Over the last five decades, Salishan has been remodeled and updated to make it the expansive, all-inclusive luxury and leisure resort destination it is today.
-With the addition of the Tennis Center and the luxury spa, and multi-million dollar renovations to the main grounds and accommodations, Salishan Resort is the fully realized dream of its founder.
+Since then, Salishan has been remodeled and updated to make it the expansive coastal lodge destination it is today.
+With the addition of the Tennis Center and the luxury spa, and multi-million dollar renovations to the main grounds and accommodations, Salishan Lodge is the fully realized dream of its founder.

 A Spirit of Philanthropy

-John Gray, the Quiet Lion and visionary behind the central Oregon Coast’s remarkable resort destination, passed away in 2012, leaving a still-present spirit of philanthropy and the legacy of hospitality in each of his real estate projects.
-Salishan Resort, where impeccable service and attention to detail make each stay memorable, is just one testament to its founder’s creativity, integrity, and generosity.
+John Gray passed away in 2012, leaving a still-present spirit of philanthropy and the legacy of hospitality in each of his real estate projects.
+Salishan Coastal Lodge embodies his spirit of adventure, wonder of nature and attention to nature's details, which ultimately make each guest's stay memorable.
+This is just part of a legacy of Gray's creativity, integrity, and generosity.

 Where Vision Becomes a Reality